netlify/plugins/docs/plugin_review.md

 ## Control flow

 - [ ] Asynchronous code should use `async`/`await`.
 - [ ] Plugin methods [should not end until all their asynchronous code has completed](https://docs.netlify.com/configure-builds/build-plugins/create-plugins/#asynchronous-code).
 Also, asychronous should propagate to the upper scopes.
 When mixing callbacks, events and promises, it is common to miss this.
-Using promise-friendly libraries and `utils.promisify()` are common solutions.
+Using promise-friendly libraries and `util.promisify()` are common solutions.
 - [ ] `process.exit()` should not be used.
 - [ ] While a top-level function [is allowed in the plugin main file](https://docs.netlify.com/configure-builds/build-plugins/create-plugins/#dynamic-events), it should only be used when absolutely necessary.